thingsapart/EBB-pwm-peristaltic-stepper/Guide/ReadMe.md

 "%UserProfile%\Downloads\Realta-EBBfocuser-main\Realta-EBBfocuser-main\ASCOM driver"

+First the properties of the InstallDriver.bat file need to be changed to allow windows to run a downloaded file.
+Right click on the file and choose "Properties"

 ![Windows Defender fun](../Guide/Images/BATProperty.png)

+Tick the little box in the bottom right.

 ![Windows Defender fun](../Guide/Images/InstallBatProperties.png)

+Now right click InstallDriver.bat and choose "Run as administrator"

 ![Windows Defender fun](../Guide/Images/RunBATasAdmin.png)

+Success should look like this with two "Types registered successfully" messages.

 ![Windows Defender fun](../Guide/Images/BATSuccess.png)

+Press any key to get this window to close or wait 200 seconds and it will close itself.

 ## How to use ASCOM driver (Using N.I.N.A).